f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

 From a centralized view, you can monitor the health and statistics of your applications as well as devices that are load balancing traffic and hosting applications.
 You can also set up alert thresholds to immediately notify you of certain events.

-This **CloudFormation Template (CFT)** or **Azure Resource Manager (ARM)** creates two BIG-IQ VE instances: a BIG-IQ CM instance to configure and orchestrate instances of BIG-IP VE, and a BIG-IQ Data Collection Device (DCD) to store analytics data.
+This **CloudFormation Template (CFT)** or **Azure Resource Manager (ARM)** creates two BIG-IQ VE instances:

+- a BIG-IQ CM instance to configure and orchestrate instances of BIG-IP VE
+- a BIG-IQ Data Collection Device (DCD) to store analytics data.

 The CFT also creates an Apache demo web server.

 After you configure the BIG-IQ instances, BIG-IQ automatically launches a BIG-IP VE instance in AWS or Azure.